Towards a Localised S-Matrix Theory

-With the advent of the more complete Quantum Field Theory (QFT), physical observables\- associated with scattering processes are encoded in the so-called S-matrix~\cite{Lehmann:1954rq, Eden:1966dnq}.
-The development of a unitary S-matrix theory allowed us to make accurate predictions for (differential) cross sections of $2\to n$ processes in momentum space which have been tested with great success\- in collider experiments (for a review, see~\cite{Workman:2022ynf}).
+With the advent of the more complete framework of Quantum Field Theory~(QFT), physical observables associated with scattering processes are encoded in the so-called S-matrix~\cite{Lehmann:1954rq, Eden:1966dnq}.
+The development of a unitary S-matrix theory allowed us to make accurate predictions for (differential) cross sections of $2\to n$ processes in momentum space which have been tested with great success in collider experiments (for a review, see~\cite{Workman:2022ynf}).
 However, in its standard formulation, the S-matrix provides no space-time information of the non-local form of Feynman propagators, thus limiting considerably its degree of applicability.
 For instance, the production and decay of long-lived particles, like those that occur in $K$-, $B$- and $D$-meson systems, would necessitate the knowledge of the production and detection vertices, along with the momenta of the particles in both the initial and final state of such processes.
-Likewise, the necessity of describing the observed phenomenon of neutrino oscillations in space within the framework of QFT~\cite{Giunti:1993se,Grimus:1996av,Campagne:1997fu,Kiers:1997pe,Ioannisian:1998ch,Cardall:1999bz,Beuthe:2001rc,Kopp:2009fa,Akhmedov:2009rb,Akhmedov:2010ms,Akhmedov:2010ua,Naumov:2013bea,Naumov:2020yyv,Grimus:2019hlq,Cheng:2022lys,Naumov:2022kwz} would require the development of a non-local S-matrix theory.
-In addition, such a non-local S-matrix theory might be useful to successfully regulate $t$-channel kinematic singularities of tree-level transition amplitudes~\cite{Peierls:1961zz,Coleman:1965xm,Nowakowski:1993iu,Ginzburg:1995bc} that appear in the physical region of the phase space, without appealing, for example, to statistical uncertainties of the particle momenta in the colliding muon beams~\cite{Kotkin:1992bj,Melnikov:1996na,Melnikov:1996iu,Grzadkowski:2021kgi}.
-Other applications of a non-local S-matrix theory may include new-physics searches for displaced vertices during the hadronization process at high-energy colliders like LHC~\cite{LHCb:2014osd,Bondarenko:2019tss}, which may lead to an improved interpretation of the experimental~data.
+Likewise, the necessity of describing the observed phenomenon of neutrino oscillations in space within the framework of QFT~\cite{Giunti:1993se,Grimus:1996av,Campagne:1997fu,Kiers:1997pe,Ioannisian:1998ch,Cardall:1999bz,Beuthe:2001rc,Kopp:2009fa,Akhmedov:2009rb,Akhmedov:2010ms,Akhmedov:2010ua,Naumov:2013bea,Naumov:2020yyv,Grimus:2019hlq,Cheng:2022lys,Naumov:2022kwz} would require the development of an S-matrix theory that takes into account finite-size localisation effects of particle interactions.
+Hereafter, we refer to such a theory, for brevity, as a Localised S-Matrix Theory (LSMT).